-Figure 3-6 WAN Connection Type
+Figure 3-6 Choose WAN Connection Type

-The router provides Auto-Detect function and supports five types of WAN connection: Dynamic IP, Static IP, PPPoE/Russian PPPoE, L2TP/Russian L2TP, and PPTP/Russian PPTP.
+The router provides Auto-Detect function and supports five popular ways Dynamic IP, Static IP, PPPoE, L2TP/Russian L2TP and PPTP/Russian PPTP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.

-- 4. If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
+- If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
 Make sure the cable is securely plugged into the Internet port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - 1) If the connection type detected is Dynamic IP, there will appear the MAC Clone page (as shown in Figure 3-7).
-In most cases, there is no need to clone the MAC address.
-You can select "No, I do NOT need to clone MAC address" and then click Next.
-If it is necessary in your case, please select "Yes, I need to clone MAC address" and then click Next.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - a) If the connection type is Dynamic IP, click Next you can go on with the wireless configuration. - b) If the connection type is Static IP, the next screen will appear as shown in Figure 3-7.
+Configure the following parameters and then click Next to continue.